craftcms/gatsby-source-craft/README.md

 Gatsby sites are built by querying source nodes and processing the results.

-If you’re new to Gatsby, be sure to read up on how to [build a site using source plugins](https://www.gatsbyjs.com/tutorial/part-five/).
+> 💡 If you’re new to Gatsby, be sure to read up on how to [build a site using source plugins](https://www.gatsbyjs.com/tutorial/part-five/).

-Once data from *any* source, including Craft CMS, is converted into Gatsby data nodes, you’ll query those data nodes against Gatsby’s internal storage rather than the originating source.
-In this case that means the GraphQL queries you write in your Gatsby components will query Gatsby’s data nodes and not the Craft CMS GraphQL API.
+Once data from *any* source, including Craft CMS, is converted into Gatsby data nodes, you’ll query those data nodes against Gatsby’s internal storage rather than the original source.
+The GraphQL queries you write in your Gatsby components will query Gatsby’s data nodes and not the Craft CMS GraphQL API.

 Once everything’s cached on this first run, subsequent builds will apply delta changes and be much faster.
 (If Craft’s project config is changed or you run `gatsby clean`, the entire site will be sourced again.)